powellquiring/vpc-migrate-from-classic-toolchain/README.md

    - 2 virtual server instances (VSI): 1 for running the sample app and 1 bastion host
    - scale up to 3 VSIs for running the sample app (optional).

-- The sample application runs on [WebSphere Liberty V19.0.0.10 with Java EE 8 Web Profile](https://developer.ibm.com/wasdev/downloads/#asset/runtimes-wlp-webProfile8) with a JVM heap size set to a maximum of 512M.
-The WebSphere Liberty product is licensed for development, and limited production use.
-The full license terms can be viewed [here](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/license/base_ilan/ilan/19.0.0.10/lafiles/en.html).

 - Install the IBM Cloud CLI by [following these steps](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli).

 - Install the *Infrastructure Service* plugin used for VPC.